Yellow Fever Vaccine

 How to Become a California Yellow Fever Vaccine Provider

 Uniform stamp certification is required to order and administer yellow fever vaccine.
 A certified uniform stamp holder has the authority granted by the State of California to administer yellow fever vaccine to the public.
-The stamp is used for international verification that a traveler has been vaccinated against yellow fever.
+The stamp is used for international verification that a traveler has been vaccinated against yellow fever, as well as to indicate exemption from the vaccine.
 The stamp is subject to recall or cancellation at the discretion of CDPH.

 The uniform Stamp applicant must be a physician (MD or DO), nurse practitioner, registered nurse, or pharmacist with a current California license.